ovaleanu/anthos/docs/register_contrail_cluster_in_anthos_v2.md

 ![](https://github.com/ovaleanujnpr/anthos/blob/master/images/image26.png)

-### Deploy Anthos Apps from GCP Marketplace into Kubernetes on-prem cluster
+### Deploy Anthos Apps from GCP Marketplace into Kubernetes On-prem and EKS clusters

-The first time you deploy an application to a Anthos GKE on-prem cluster, you must also create a namespace called `application-system` for Cloud Marketplace components, and apply an imagePullSecret to the default service account for the namespace.
+The first time you deploy an application to a Anthos attached cluster, you must also create a namespace called `application-system` for Cloud Marketplace components, and apply an imagePullSecret to the default service account for the namespace.

 ```
 $ kubectl create ns application-system